cocos-creator/docs-3d-deprecated/en/scripting/access-node-component.md

 It is usually not enough to only have access to the node's own components, and scripts usually require interaction between multiple nodes.
 For example, a cannon that automatically aims at the player needs to constantly obtain the latest position of the player. __Cocos Creator__ provides some different methods to obtain other nodes or components.

-### Use the Property Inspector to set the node
+### Use the Inspector panel to set the node

-The most straightforward way is to set the objects you need in the **Property Inspector**.
+The most straightforward way is to set the objects you need in the **Inspector** panel.
 Take node as an example, this only needs to declare an attribute with type `Node` in the script:

 ```ts
 // Cannon.ts